-The Suntory Group has been participating in The Consumer Goods Forum Japan that was launched in August 2011 to engage in activities to solve common issues in Japan.
-As part of the initiative, short flap cardboard cartons for beverages of small size plastic bottles started from spring of 2012 with the aim of contribution to environmental issues (preventing global warming, reducing waste, etc.) and improving work efficiency in the supply chain.
+As part of the initiative, short flap cardboard cartons for beverages of small size plastic bottles started from spring of 2012 based on the philosophy of reducing environmental impact in corporation with the industry.
 Through this, we reduced the use of paper by about 20% compared to conventional cardboards.
+Short flap cardboards have been introduced for beer and RTD products since 2019.